sheraadams/OpenGl-Catacomb-Scene/README.md

 ## About the Project

-This program is a visualization/ simulation program designed to allow an interactive 3D environment.
+This program is a visualization/ simulation program designed to allow an interactive 3D environment for educational use.

 Watch the youtube video here:
 https://www.youtube.com/watch?v=ATzwJx1fmJM